Standardly embedded train tracks and pseudo-Anosov maps with minimum expansion factor: Sharpness of the main theorem

 Now consider the class $x_k=a^*+(k+1)b^* \in C_2$, for $k \geq 2$.
 The corresponding pseudo-Anosov monodromy $f_{2,k}$ is defined on a surface $S_k$ with $|\chi(S_k)|=||x_k||=2k$ and its expansion factor is the largest root of $t^{2k+2}-t^{k+1}(t^2+t+1)+t^2=t^2 LT_{1,k}$, which is $|LT_{1,k}|$.
 Hence $f_{2,k}$ attains equality in \Cref{thm:sharpthm}.

-The second family of train track maps we described in \Cref{subsec:evensharpness} is obtained from $f_{2,k}$.
-We remark that some of the maps $f_{2,k}$ were considered in \cite{AD10} and \cite{KT13}, even though invariant train tracks were not provided in those works.
+The second family of train track maps we described in \Cref{subsec:evensharpness} is computed from $f_{2,k}$.
+We refer to \cite[Example 4.4]{Kin15} for the methodology of our computation.
+We also remark that some of the maps $f_{2,k}$ were considered in \cite{AD10} and \cite{KT13}, even though invariant train tracks were not provided in those works.

 We summarize all the examples we have discussed in \Cref{tab:sharpness}.
 In the table, we list a puncture as having singularity type $p$ if it has $p$ prongs, and punctures with the same color belong to the same orbit.